acheul/louvre/README.md

 ## Disclaimer
-The original goal of this project was to use Rust to cover basic fundamental compuational geometry problems.
+The original goal of this project was to use Rust to cover basic compuational geometry problems.
 The methods used here to enable triangulation of self-intersecing polygons would be quite useful for incorporating additional algoritms like boolean operations, however, at this moment further development is not tightly scheduled.

 ## License
 MIT